Dennis Tito waves to his family and friends from the bus transporting him to the launch pad - photo courtesy Space Adventures

 space.

-the third private citizen to travel to the Space Station, while the
+the third private citizen to travel to the ISS, while the

 completed a 10-day orbital mission in September 2006.